samanthaming/samanthaming.com/content/tidbits/71-how-to-flatten-array-using-array-flat.md

 ---
 title: Flatten Array using Array.flat() in JavaScript
 description: It was always complicated to flatten an array in JS.
 Not anymore!
-ES2019 introduced a new method that flattens arrays with Array.flat()...
+ES2019 introduced a new method that flattens arrays with Array.flat().
 tags: [javascript, array]
 order: 71
 createdAt: 2019-7-27